-Fullblood Wagyu Rump Cap Marble Score 9+ Stone Axe
+Fullblood Wagyu Rump Cap Marbling Score 9+ Stone Axe

 This Rump Cap from the world's most respected Fullblood Wagyu beef producer Stone Axe, is incredibly underrated.
 It has a thick cap of fat that runs across the top of the beef.
 This fat protects the beef during cooking and adds a rich depth of flavour.